 Government support

 Vast communities of migrants live and work in Australia.
-Their priority is to send international money transfers to support their families back home with remittances.
-Under the current Australian law, expat retirees must have at least 10 years of residence in Australia before claiming a pension.
+They prioritize sending international money transfers to support their families back home with remittances.
+Under Australian law, expat retirees must have at least ten years of residence in Australia before claiming a pension.
 Many countries have social security agreements with Australia.
-Expats from these nations can claim their pensions from other countries in Australia.
+Expats from these nations can claim their allowances from other countries in Australia.

 Attitudes and impressions